Melissa A. Napolitano

 Contact:

-Melissa Napolitano is a Professor in the Department of Prevention and Community Health.
+Melissa Napolitano is a Professor and the Interim Chair of the Department of Prevention and Community Health.
 She also holds a secondary appointment in the Department of Exercise and Nutrition Sciences.

 Behavioral Health